15 Ways To Deal with Employees Who Are Late for Work

 Really, every business could incorporate shift work into their schedule, but sometimes it’s just not economically beneficial to do so.

-For instance, if your business is located in a small town, keeping your convenience store open 24-hours every day isn’t logical because you’re losing money on that overnight shift when no one’s buying anything.
+For instance, if your business is located in a small town, keeping your convenience store open 24 hours every day isn’t logical because you’re losing money on that overnight shift when no one’s buying anything.

-If your business runs on two or three shifts and the same employees work those shifts consistently, scheduling is fairly straightforward.
 But if your business operates on two shifts that cover 16-20 hours (like a restaurant) and different employees work different shifts depending on the day, your scheduling can get pretty complicated.

 In this section, we’ll show you how to create a schedule that covers this unique type of shift work.
 More specifically, we’ll examine the 2-2 / 3-2 / 2-3 (2 on, 2 off; 3 on, 2 off; etc.) shift schedule for a coffee shop.
 You can then tailor the example to better suit your business.